Reprise of The X-Files

 first aired Feb 15, 2016 (begins at minute 11)

 Streaming from hulu.com

-Mulder’s fellow agent, a rational materialist, answers that when she stands on a scale and thinks about ice cream, she doesn’t gain weight.
+Mulder’s young fellow agent, a rational materialist, answers that when she stands on a scale and thinks about ice cream, she doesn’t gain weight.

 Mulder then asks about whether words have weight – “the weight to move people to go kill other people.”
 She answers, “Words themselves are not lethal …” [Only] “people kill people.”
 But “words can incite people to kill people.”

 Note: Let’s not confuse the physical sciences with the social sciences and with metaphysics.
 Words, thoughts, faith, and forgiveness are weighty in the sense that they have importance.
 Notice how we borrow a word, weighty, from the physical world to describe something that comes from our minds and hearts.
 Similarly, “to move people.”